 - Equip the home with easy to use and accessible fire extinguishers.

 - Avoid or use extreme caution with flammable objects like candles, hand sanitizers, an oxygen tank, portable heaters, etc.

 - Avoid hazardous behavior like wearing loose clothing while cooking, smoking in bed, overloading electrical sockets, etc.

 - Keep up with maintaining fireplace inspections, dryer inspections, etc.

-- Use voice search tools like Alexa and Google Home to call 911 in case of a fire.
+- Use voice search tools like Alexa and Google Home to call 911 for emergency assistance.

 - If you have pets, be extra cautious and vigilant to keep them from accidentally starting a fire.